How does Resonate match survey attributes to activity from tags?

 It depends!
 The ratio of uniques to modeled cookies can change depending on the behaviors of audiences, factors such as invalid traffic, and the distribution of the tag fires across different platforms (desktop, mobile, etc).
 Learn about which digital assets you should not tag.

-For example, if a tag fired from traffic that could be viewed on both desktop and mobile platforms, depending on the consumption device mix, 5k to 10k uniques or more for a tag may be required before insights are available.
+For example, if a tag fired from traffic that could be viewed on both desktop and mobile platforms, depending on the browser mix, 5,500-6,500 uniques or more for a tag may be required before insights are available.

 Invalid traffic like bots may also cause the Resonate tag to fire, and register a unique view for the tag.
 But that activity cannot be modeled to an actual US Consumer, since we’re not able to observe behavior against that device for a long period of time.
 We often refer to this as “one and done” tag hits.